zeldaret/oot-vc/README.md

 # oot-vc

-A work-in-progress decompilation of the N64 emulator used in the Wii Virtual Console releases of The Legend of Zelda: Ocarina of Time.
+A work-in-progress decompilation of the N64 emulator used in the Wii Virtual Console releases of N64 games like The Legend of Zelda: Ocarina of Time.

 Supported versions:

-- `oot-j`: Wii Virtual Console - Japan
+- `oot-j`: The Legend of Zelda: Ocarina of Time (Wii Virtual Console) - Japan

 Currently the decompilation mainly targets the `oot-j` version.